ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 1. Remove the mapping of the Center and device  (if already mapped to a Center of another zone).
 1. Assign a machine to the new zone (In case of accidently assigning the wrong zone, Zonal Admin will contact with the Zonal admin of newly assigned zone to get the Machine re-assigned to the old zone).

-For more information about updating devices related details, please refer to https://github.com/mosip/mosip/wiki/FRS-Admin-Services#27-list-of-devices---createreadupdatedelete-
+For more  details, please refer to https://github.com/mosip/mosip/wiki/FRS-Admin-Services#27-list-of-devices---createreadupdatedelete-

 #### 5.3.4 Activate/Deactivate/Decommission Device